-This region is home to the Thukela-Goedertrouw Transfer Scheme, an inter-basin transfer scheme where water is moved from the uThukela River to Goedertrouw Dam to improve the assurance of water supply to Richard's Bay, the largest port in Africa.
-Water to the Thukela-Goedertrouw Transfer Scheme, can also be supported by the Spioenkop Dam (uThukela DM), via the uThukela River, if necessary.
+This region is home to the Thukela-Goedertrouw Transfer Scheme, an inter-basin transfer scheme where water is moved from the uThukela River to Goedertrouw Dam to improve the assurance of water supply to the Goedertrouw Regional Scheme supply area, including Richard's Bay, the largest port in Africa.
+The Thukela-Goedertrouw Transfer Scheme can also be supported by through releases from the Spioenkop Dam (uThukela DM), via the uThukela River, if necessary.
 Transfer from Spioenkop Dam usually commences when the Goedertrouw Dam's water level drops below 90% of its full supply capacity.
 The scheme was designed to pump approximately 1.2 m3/s from the uThukela River over the divide into the Goedertrouw Dam; however, only about 1.0 m3/s is transferred as a result of operational inefficiencies.
 Following the 2014/15 drought, the Thukela-Goedertrouw Transfer Scheme was redesigned to increase its capacity from 1.0 to 2.0 m3/s (UW, 2020).
 The construction phase of the upgrade project has been halted by contractual issues for a long period; however, construction works have recently resumed and the project is expected to be completed in 2023.
 This scheme is further discussed in Section 16.